qcrisw/tweets_analysis/README.md

 # Tweets Analysis ui

-Tweet analysis is a web-based app that enable you to see the analysis of hashtag, user mention or keyword fot twitter data.
+Tweet analysis is an interactive web-based app that enable users to see the analysis of hashtag, user mention or keyword fot twitter data for specific period of time.

 # Getting started